ah-ma-algs/ah-ma-algs/_posts/2023-10-10-3D_facial_reconstruction_from_2D_images.md

 3D face reconstruction techniques are generally categorized into some classes such as 3DMM, one shot learning, epipolar geomtry and maybe even shape from shading but as you go on, you will find that the most successive models are the hybrid ones and they all do use some methods from different classes in tandem.

-I will use [NextFace](https://github.com/abdallahdib/NextFace) which gave me the following results, after many modifications for stability and better results, but I think discussing other models will be very fitting to better understand what we use, and why we chose it for this particular application.
+I will use [NextFace](https://github.com/abdallahdib/NextFace) which gave me the following results after many modifications for stability and better results, but I think discussing other models will be very fitting to better understand what we use, and why we chose it for this particular application.

 ![Desktop View](/assets/img/2023-10-10-3D_facial_reconstruction_from_2D_images.md/render_0.png){: width="640" height="363" }
 _[Well lit image example.]_